rosemulazada/weekly-nerd-blog/public/posts/weeklynerds/digitaaltoegankelijk.md

 - **The Best Tips of All**: Listen to your digital product with a screen reader, use your keyboard, and test with your target audience!

 <!-- For internship contact: pim@digitaaltoegankelijk.nl -->

+# Reflection
+Wow.
+I feel like as CMD students we know a lot about accessibility but I feel like with every lecture we receive about accessibility, I realize more and more that I have so much more left to learn.
+Digitaal Toegankelijk named some situations that I would have never thought of myself where keeping the accessibility in mind is crucial.
+An example of this is the cases of temporary disabilities, for example this;

+I want to watch a video while listening to my music, but still get what's happening in the video, so I read the captions.

+There is so much more to keep in mind than we think.
+It's not just colorblindness and screenreaders.
+It's audio, it's flashing content, it's avoiding auto-play for video's on a website.
+All of these are equally important.

+I even reached out about the possibility of an internship because of how inspired I felt.
+However, I learned that the internship primarily involves writing accessibility reports for websites and similar tasks, rather than the software development experience I am currently seeking.
+I heavily recommend taking a look at an internship though, for those who are interested!

+Digitaal Toegankelijk opened my eyes to a new world of accessibility and I hope to be part of it, wherever I go.